What does establish justice in the gate mean?

 Chapter 5 The scope of this chapter is to prosecute the exhortation given to Israel in the close of the foregoing chapter to prepare to meet their God; the prophet here tells them, I. What preparation they must make; they must “seek the Lord,’’ and not seek any more to idols (v.
 4-8); they must seek good, and love it (v.
 14, v.
 15).

-READ: What is a good end of the night song?
+READ: What is a lead campaign?